101st Infantry Regiment (United States): East of the Rhine

 The night of 25 March, the 101st pushed east and contact with the enemy was maintained throughout their rapid advance.
 2-101 and 3-101 crossed the Main River in assault boats and were followed by 1-101.
 On Easter Sunday, 1 April 1945, 1-101 attacked the Germans at Fulda while 2-101 and 3-101 cleared out the nearby woods to the north and northeast.
 Fulda was cleared on 3 April, and within the next two days, 16 German officers and 1,307 enlisted men surrendered to the 101st Infantry (1,000 of the prisoners were Hungarian).

 The 101st Regiment pushed east, and reached Sonneberg, Germany on 12 April.
 COL Scott telephoned the most senior man in the town and informed him that the city had been surrounded, and soon white flags arose from town, and all three 101st battalions captured it without firing a shot.
 In order to protect the 26th Division's left flank, the 101st moved to Cham, where MAJ Joseph Boucher, CO of 1-101 was killed in an enemy ambush.
 The final action of the 101st Infantry was made in a drive on Passau, a key city on the Danube River.
 On 4 May, the 101st crossed into Austria, and then moved into Czechoslovakia.
 On 7 May 1945, Wehrmacht Major General Von Butler surrendered the whole German 85th Corps to the regiment, a total of 5,000 men.
 From 7 May to 9 May, over 25,000 prisoners were captured by the 101st Infantry Regiment, as the Germans rapidly fled from the Russians to the east.

 Post WWII

 The 101st Infantry continued to serve in the Massachusetts National Guard as part of the 26th Infantry Division.
-Various battalions and companies remained active until it was finally disbanded in 1993.
+Various battalions and companies remained active until 1 September 1992, when the 1st Battalion, 101st Infantry, the sole active unit of the regiment, was consolidated with the 1st Battalion, 182nd Infantry Regiment.